PhoenixPan/JavaCookBook/Bit.md

 "-0" 1000 0000 0000 0000 0000 0000 0000 0000 0000

-## Two's complement(补码表示法):
+## Two's complement:
-Positive numbers are the same as ordinary binary, only negative number has two's complement, whose value is the flip of positive number then plus one.
+补码表示法: Positive numbers are the same as ordinary binary, only negative number has two's complement, whose value is the flip of positive number then plus one.

 ### Beginning example 1
 0000 0101  (binary 5)